 Thank you for your interest in joining CLEAR!
 We welcome applications from academics, community members, scientists, artists, and others who connect with our work.
 We are a mix of Indigenous and non-Indigenous lab members, and our membership includes a wide range of genders and backgrounds.
-As a lab, we strive to create an anticolonial and feminist research collective.
+As a lab, we strive to create and maintain an anticolonial and feminist research collective.

 Researcher positions(all types): We get many, many more requests to work with us than we have positions to fill.
 At the moment, we have the following researcher positions available: